dcarral/99bottles-solutions/README.md

-# 99 solutions
+# 99 bottles of beer: solutions

-This repository hosts solutions (coded in 30 minutes) in multiple programming languages to the “99 bottles of beer” kata.
+This repository hosts solutions in multiple programming languages to the “99 bottles of beer” kata.

-Up to the challenge?
-The initial test suite can be found @ [dcarral/99bottles-polyglot](https://github.com/dcarral/99bottles-polyglot).

-We'll be happy to receive pull request(s) with your solutions! :-)
+Inspired by the awesome [99 bottles of OOP ](https://www.sandimetz.com/99bottles/) book, and as part of the [“What is good code?
+Evaluating code quality”](https://github.com/dcarral/good-code) workshop, participants are asked to pair during 30 minutes trying to satisfy the [provided test suite](https://github.com/dcarral/99bottles-polyglot).

+Do you fancy?
+Happy hacking! ;)

 ## Context

-Inspired by the awesome book [99 bottles of OOP book](https://www.sandimetz.com/99bottles/), participants of [“Good code: evaluating code quality” workshop](https://github.com/dcarral/good-code) invest 30 minutes trying to satisfy the provided test suite.

-Afterwards, some of the pairs show their code and together we discuss tradeoffs, design choices, refactoring techniques and what not.
+After 30 minutes pairing on the problem, volunteers show and explain their solutions to the group.
+We all together discuss tradeoffs, design choices, etc.

-Surprisingly enough, it's been difficult to find two pairs coming up with exactly the same solution.
-That variety of solutions and languages provide an awesome environment to talk software, generating interesting thought exchanges (e.g. duplication tolerance, order of tests, levels of indirection, KISS...).
+Among 100+ participants, it's been difficult to find two pairs coming up with the very same solution.
+This wide range of coding approaches (under slight time pressure, in several programming languages and with different development environments) provides us with a solid starting point to discuss topics like:

-So, we thought: why should we stop there and not collect a bunch of solutions online?
-That's how this repo was born, thanks a lot @dnltsk for sparking the light! ;)

-## Do you feel like improving the provided test suites / project setups?

-We started using the original upstream repo from Sandi Metz, but due to a lot of pairs struggling with the provided project setup in some of the languages, decided to fork it and polish READMEs and test suites.
+  - XP practices such as simple design, pair programming, refactoring, test-driven development...
+  - Software development concepts such as duplication tolerance, refactor aggressivity, layers of indirection, usage of conditionals, KISS / DRY / SOLID, etc.

+Thus: why shouldn't we share (at least part of) the workshop experience with everyone by collaboratively creating a collection of solutions?
+[Sparked by a question by Daniel Teske](https://github.com/dcarral/good-code/issues/1), this repository was born as an attempt in doing so.

+## Contributing

+### Adding solutions

+Would you like to add your solution(s)?
+That's awesome, please go ahead and [open a new pull request](https://github.com/dcarral/99bottles-solutions/pull/new/master) ;)

+Having problems or doubts trying to do it?
+Don't hesitate to ask for help, you can find a “Questions, suggestions, thoughts?” section below in this README.

+### Improving test suites

+During the initial editions of the workshop in [Belgrade](https://www.meetup.com/Software-Craftsmanship-Serbia/events/244400269/) and [Mallorca](https://www.meetup.com/Mallorca-Software-Craftsmanship/events/244506252/), participants were asked to code on top of the [upstream repository from Sandi Metz](https://github.com/sandimetz/99bottles-polyglot).

+Due to several pairs struggling with the provided project setups, and the inconvenience of their Exercism-dependant constraints, [a fork was created](https://github.com/dcarral/99bottles-polyglot) trying to provide a smoother set up process for everyone.

-You can get a glimpse of some of that work by taking a look at [recent pull requests](https://github.com/dcarral/99bottles-polyglot/pulls).
+You can get a glimpse of some of that work by reading [recent pull requests](https://github.com/dcarral/99bottles-polyglot/pulls).
+It's been awesome to receive pull requests from workshop participants!

-Since there's still a lot of room for improvement to achieve an even smoother setup process, any contributions will be more than welcome.

-## Do you have any ideas / suggestions?
-Don't know where to start?
+Any contributions in this regard would be highly appreciated, specially taken into account the decent amount of supported languages.

+## Questions, suggestions, thoughts?

-Please feel free to open an issue (in any of the related repositories), we will be happy to hear from you ;)
+Please feel free to open an issue in any of the related repositories, or alternatively drop some lines via mail or [Twitter](https://twitter.com/dcarral).
+I'll be happy to hear from you :)

-Happy hacking!